GitHub

 Usage: rrt release notes [OPTIONS]

-Extract the current [Unreleased] section from the configured changelog and emit it as a formatted release body ready for GitHub, GitLab, or any markdown editor.
+Extract a section from the configured changelog and emit it as a formatted release body ready for GitHub, GitLab, or any markdown editor.
+Defaults to [Unreleased]; use --version or --latest-released to target a published section.

 ────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────